craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 	- 1x "Fiber Sheet" -> 2x Tourniquet

 APPLY: You apply the tourniquet above a wound.
 The creature you applied the tourniquet to resolves 4 stacks of the 'Bleeding' [[Ailment]].
 Then, they take 1 True Necrotic Damage.

+REMOVE: You remove the tourniquet.
+If the wound has not been otherwise treated, the creature gains 4 stacks of the 'Bleeding' [[Ailment]].

 #### Splint
 Small (1), 4 Action Cost (UNPACK > PREP > LOCATE > APPLY I > APPLY II)